Enterprise Website Development: Design & Marketing

-Consumers desire platforms that they can use quickly, easily, and for multiple end-goals.
-Thus, during enterprise website development, developers must focus on website usability carefully.
+Consumers desire platforms they can use quickly and easily for multiple end goals.
+Thus, developers must focus on website usability during enterprise website development.

 Here, add components like a simplistic layout, intelligent search options, and negative spaces on the page.

 The latter helps the site look less cluttered, and the critical components stand out.